It Takes All Sorts

 Home at Last!
 Veteran race winner Tassie Too back in the Derwent.

-There are still a few days left to enter an expression in interest in Boats Afloat and applications for Boats Ashore run until December 16.
+Boats Afloat is now fully subscribed, but applications for Boats Ashore run until December 16.
 Come one, come all – because it takes all sorts to make a vibrant show!